KOROK® Floor Junctions

 When Fire Safety Meets Real-World Construction Challenges

 Butt joints – where two panels meet end-to-end.
-KOROK® provides an engineered approach so your wall performs as designed across 51 mm (60-minute) and 78 mm (120-minute) KOROK panel systems.
+KOROK® provides an engineered approach so your wall performs as designed across 51 mm (60-minute) and 78 mm (120-minute) KOROK internal panel systems.

 Typical on-site scenarios: panels ordered too short, using leftover stock, restricted site access limiting panel length, or panel cuts needed for complex installations.